-For information, contact area coordinator, Michele Leacott, at (609)343-5044 or mleacott@atlantic.edu.
+For information, contact area coordinator, Michele Leacott, at (609)343-5044 or mleacott@atlanticcape.edu.

 - Differentiate and integrate algebraic and transcendental functions.
-(This includes partial differentiation and double/triple integrals.); - Solve first order differential equation and second order differential equations; - Apply the concept of a limit to appropriate mathematical constructs; - Analyze and solve mathematical problems objectively; - Transfer to four-year institution to a mathematics program; - Use inductive and deductive reasoning skills needed for theoretical and applied mathematics;
+(This includes partial differentiation and double/triple integrals.); - Solve first order differential equation and second order differential equations; - Apply the concept of a limit to appropriate mathematical constructs; - · Analyze and solve mathematical problems objectively; - Use inductive and deductive reasoning skills needed for theoretical and applied mathematics.

-(MATM-Fall 2022)
+(MATM-Fall 2023)